JackNUMBER/tesla-store-scraper/README.md

 npm install
 ```

-## Run
+## Scrap data

-Start the script with:
+Start the data script with:

 ```
-npm run start
+npm run scrap
 ```

-The data will writed in stream in the `output` folder.
+The data will be written in stream in the `output/tesla_stores.json` file.

 Here a sample of output data: